-A Head Boy and two (2) Deputies are selected from amongst the members the Prefect Body through an election process.
+A Head Boy and two (2) Deputies, a Senior Lady and Assistant Senior Lady are selected from amongst the members the Prefect Body through an election process.

 Eligible students may apply for the position of Head Boy.
 Only graduates of St. George's College are eligible to apply for the position of Head Boy.
 The prefect body nominates candidates from the applicants.
 The school's Administration, reserves the right to deny or accept any nomination and may amend the nomination list, whether in part or in whole.
 All nominations must then be ratified by at least 60% of the academic staff.